CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. Microsoft Planner provides a hub for team members to create plans, organize, and assign tasks to different users, and to check updates on progress through dashboards.
 It also provides a centralized place where files can be shared and give visibility to the whole team.

-1. Open a new browser window and login to the office365 center at https://www.office.com.
+1. Open a new browser window and log in to the office365 center at https://www.office.com.

 1. When prompted enter the username and password of the user that you created in the previous exercise.